Hexagon/entsoe-api-client/README.md

   * Written in fully typed [TypeScript](https://www.typescriptlang.org/)
   * Offers ESM (for Deno and Node) and CommonJS (for Node) support
   * Adds descriptions to codes while parsing the documents
+  * Supports curve type A03 with automatic forward fill

 ## Quick usage